mahoney1/docs/commercialpaper-query-tutorial.md

 1. Issue a paper as 'MagnetoCorp'
 2. Buy the paper as 'Digibank' - the new owner
 3. Buy the paper as 'Hedgematic' - changed owner
-4. Redeem the face value as 'Hedgematic' with MagnetoCorp as the issuer
+4. Redeem the paper at face value - as 'Hedgematic' - with MagnetoCorp as the original issuer

 Note that you will have installed any NodeJS dependencies for the client applications, as a set of steps in the previous tutorial.
 We will also make use of the identity wallets previously populated in that tutorial.